dimitri/pgloader/README.md

 it's possible to clone the sources then load them with an older pgloader
 release:

+    $ /usr/bin/pgloader --version
+    pgloader version "3.0.99"
+    compiled with SBCL 1.1.17

     $ git clone https://github.com/dimitri/pgloader.git /tmp/pgloader
-    $ /usr/bin/pgloader --self-upgrade /tmp/pgloader myfile.load
+    $ /usr/bin/pgloader --self-upgrade /tmp/pgloader --version
+    Self-upgrading from sources at "/Users/dim/dev/pgloader/"
+    pgloader version "3.0.fecae2c"
+    compiled with SBCL 1.1.17

 Here, the code from the *git clone* will be used at run-time.
-Of course, code that has changed before the self-upgrade mechanism is executed will have no change to get run again.
-That only includes command line options processing, though.
+Self-upgrade is done first, then the main program entry point is called again with the new coded loaded in.

 ## The pgloader.lisp script